Dryer Repair North York

 A dryer is designed to produce heat and move that heat through the drum, lint path, blower housing, and exhaust vent.
 When airflow is restricted, heat stays trapped inside the dryer instead of leaving the home through the vent.

-In the field, many overheating dryers are not only suffering from one failed part.
-The real issue can be a dangerous combination of restricted airflow, lint buildup, weak cycling control, a heater that continues to produce strong heat, a faulty high-limit safety switch, and sometimes a stuck motor centrifugal switch.
+In real service calls, many overheating dryers do not have only one problem.
+The cause can be a dangerous combination of restricted airflow, lint buildup, weak cycling control, a heater that continues to produce strong heat, a faulty high-limit safety control, and sometimes a stuck motor centrifugal switch.

 That is why proper diagnosis must check the dryer and the vent system together.
-Replacing only one part without checking airflow, heater control, motor switch operation, and safety controls can cause the overheating problem to return.
+Replacing only one part without checking airflow, heater control, motor switch operation, blower performance, and safety controls can allow the overheating problem to return.

-Important safety warning: overheating dryers can become a fire risk
+Important warning: an overheating dryer can become a serious safety risk

 Dryer overheating should never be treated as a small comfort issue.
 If the dryer is running too hot, the heating system may be producing more heat than the airflow can safely remove.

 Another serious condition can happen when the motor centrifugal switch sticks closed and allows the heater to stay energized even when the drum is not running.
-In simple terms, the dryer can produce heat without proper drum movement and airflow.
-When lint, clothing, wiring, or plastic parts are exposed to excessive heat, the risk becomes serious.
+In simple terms, the dryer can produce heat without normal drum movement and airflow.
 Stop using the dryer and request service.

 If the heater does not break open, the dryer may continue heating aggressively.
 If the airflow is restricted and the high-limit thermostat or safety cutoff does not react correctly, the dryer can overheat again and again until another part fails or a safety hazard develops.